ANSES: a brief description

 Outside of France, ANSES is recognised as a leading partner of European agencies and international health organisations, for which it strives to be a source of new ideas to make the global health and safety system ever more effective.

 Promote the emergence of data and knowledge to build tomorrow's global health with our European and international counterparts.

 ANSES in action: 2022 Annual Report

 ANSES is publishing the annual reports for 2022.

 The general report offers an insider’s view of our missions and explains how we work to provide scientific guidance to protect our health and that of animals and plants.

-Three specific reports describe our activities in the areas of plant protection products, biocidal products, and the prevention of conflicts of interest.
+Three specific reports describe our activities in the areas of plant protection products, biocidal products and biotechnology.